Donaldson Romeo: Political career

 Romeo was a candidate for the Montserrat Democratic Party in the 2006 general elections.
 He ran in the 2009 elections as an independent, and was elected.

 In 2011, Romeo became Leader of the Opposition and served in that role until September 2014.

 On 30 April 2014, Romeo established the People's Democratic Movement (PDM) in order to contest the upcoming elections.
 The September 2014 elections saw the PDM win seven of the nine seats in the Legislative Assembly, becoming the ruling party.
 In October 2019, he was voted out as the leader of the PDM party and was replaced by the island's Minister of Communication and Works Paul Lewis.
 Romeo subsequently left the party and contested the 2019 Montserratian general election as an independent candidate.

-In November 2019, Romeo was reelected and thus continues to have a seat in the island's Legislative Assembly.
+In November 2019 Romeo was re-elected and thus continues to have a seat in the island's Legislative Assembly.